An all natural homemade baby powder that’s perfect for even the smallest baby! This powder smells incredible and is easy to make at home!

-After our third child, we made some rather large changes to our diet and lifestyle — these changes were transpired after my husband’s return from a rather long military deployment where he was battling a series of medical issues.
+After our third child, we made some rather large changes to our diet and lifestyle.
+These changes transpired after my husband’s return from a rather long military deployment and a long series of medical issues.

 Baby powder was one of those items.

 What might seem to be a simple, popular baby item really can have some troubling ingredients.
 Talc is an ingredient in some baby powders, and talc is closely related to asbestos and in some cases has been linked to cancers.

-Natural Baby Powder Alternative
+Homemade Natural Baby Powder (Talc-Free)

-- 1 C. arrowroot powder
+- 1 C. Arrowroot Flour

 - Pop the top back on the baby powder container (snap it on), then give it a good shake to disperse the scent.

 Have you ever considered making your own baby powder?